SuadeLabs/fire/documentation/properties/limit_amount.md

 ---
 layout:		property
 title:		"limit_amount"
-schemas:	[loan]
+schemas:	[account,loan]
 ---

 # limit_amount

 ---

-The **limit_amount** parameter describes the total credit limit on the loan product.
-The monetary type is represented as a naturally positive integer number of cents/pence.
+The **limit_amount** parameter describes the total credit limit on the loan or account (overdraft).
+The monetary type is represented as an integer number of cents/pence.

 [**The European Commission's Consumer Credit Directive**][dir2008] defines the 'total amount of credit’ as: